Piezoelectric/DistAlgo-Tips/README.md

 So: `python3.6 -m da --default-proc-impl thread --logfile --logfilename FILENAME.txt --logfilelevel info <DAFILE>.da <dafile arguments>`

+For more complex programs you may get some error `RecursionError('maximum recursion depth exceeded in comparison',) Fatal Python error: Cannot recover from stack overflow.` -- even if there is no recursion in your code.
+In this case, you'll want to import `sys` and add `sys.setrecursionlimit(10**6)` to your `main()` function.
+I personally have found this sufficient for working with the TAMU servers, but depending on what you do, you may need to increase the total stack size as well (see https://stackoverflow.com/questions/3323001/ ).

 ## Resources of interest

 https://github.com/DistAlgo/distalgo -- Official repo for DistAlgo's python implementation